kavan7/beaconfinal/src/_posts/2023-04-01-How to Become a True Torontonian.md

----
-author: npark
-image: assets/images/2023-04-01-How to Become a True Torontonian.jpg
-layout: post
-tags: []
-title: "🥓 How to Become a True Torontonian"
----

 Being a citizen of Toronto likely isn’t a crucial part of your identity, and if that’s the case, you may want to reconsider your priorities.
 The